edgeryders/edgeryders-commons/profiles/commons/modules/contrib/metatag/README.txt

 * Translation support using the Internationalization (i18n) module.

-* Per-path control over meta tags using the "Meta tags: Context" submodule (requires the Context module).
+* Per-path control over meta tags using the "Metatag: Context" submodule (requires the Context module).

-* Integration with the Views module allowing meta tags to be controlled for individual Views pages, with each display in the view able to have different meta tags, by using the "Meta tags: Views" submodule.
+* Integration with the Views module allowing meta tags to be controlled for individual Views pages, with each display in the view able to have different meta tags, by using the "Metatag: Views" submodule.

-* Integration with the Panels module allowing meta tags to be controlled for individual Panels pages, by using the "Meta tags: Panels" submodule.
+* Integration with the Panels module allowing meta tags to be controlled for individual Panels pages, by using the "Metatag: Panels" submodule.

-* The fifteen Dublin Core Basic Element Set 1.1 meta tags may be added by enabling the "Meta tags: Dublin Core" submodule.
+* The fifteen Dublin Core Basic Element Set 1.1 meta tags may be added by enabling the "Metatag: Dublin Core" submodule.

-* The Open Graph Protocol meta tags, as used by Facebook, may be added by enabling the "Meta tags: Open Graph" submodule.
+* The Open Graph Protocol meta tags, as used by Facebook, may be added by enabling the "Metatag: Open Graph" submodule.

-* The Twitter Cards meta tags may be added by enabling the "Meta tags: Twitter Cards" submodule.
+* The Twitter Cards meta tags may be added by enabling the "Metatag: Twitter Cards" submodule.

 * An API allowing for additional meta tags to be added, beyond what is provided by this module - see metatag.api.php for full details.

+* Support for the Migrate module for migrating data from another system - see metatag.migrate.inc for full details.

+* Support for the Feeds module for importing data from external data sources or file uploads.

 Configuration